Kaizen: Line kaizen

 Line kaizen refers to communication of improvements between the upstream and downstream of a process.
 This can be extended in several ways.

 Plane kaizen

 This is the next upper level of line kaizen, in that several lines are connected together.
 In modern terminologies, this can also be described as a value stream, where instead of traditional departments, the organization is structured into product lines or families and value streams.
 It can be visualized as changes or improvements made to one line being implemented to multiple other lines or processes.

 Cube kaizen

 Cube kaizen describes the situation where all the points of the planes are connected to each other and no point is disjointed from any other.
 This would resemble a situation where Lean has spread across the entire organization.
 Improvements are made up and down through the plane, or upstream or downstream, including the complete organization, suppliers and customers.
 This might require some changes in the standard business processes as well.

+Quick kaizen

+Quick Kaizen, also referred to as Rapid Kaizen or Blitz Kaizen, stands out as a method geared towards swiftly addressing operational challenges without necessitating prolonged engagement from multiple teams.
+Unlike traditional kaizen events that may involve cross-functional collaboration and span several weeks, Quick Kaizen focuses on expedited problem-solving, typically concluding within a few weeks and requiring limited team involvement.